Adventure Day Camps

 and Skill-building Activities

 Yoga...
-Campers are surprised to discover the fun of stretching into poses, quietly reflecting, and playing movement games designed for children's yoga.
+Campers are surprised to discover the fun of stretching into poses (often as animals), quietly reflecting, and playing movement games designed for children's yoga.
 The Harmony Hut is a beautiful place to slow down, set at the edge of a wildflower meadow which meets the birdsong-filled forest where a trickling stream emerges.

 Mountainboarding … Imagine snowboarding on wheels down gentle dirt slopes and trails.
 Navigate over jumps to get some air.
 Learn to "powerslide" to a safe stop.
 Mountainboarding on the terrain park in the north forest of the Ranch is a thrill for all, and some campers become masters after just a few times on the hill.
 The rest of us just have a lot of fun!